poorsquinky/resume/resume.md

 ### 2001-2006: Conexant Systems, Inc. / Mindspeed Technologies, Newport Beach, CA
 Multiple contract and permanent positions

-* Created a circuit-switched network processor test system
+* Deployed, integrated, and managed engineering support systems.
+Performed a massive data migration from legacy source code management services
+* Mentored and formally trained new recent-graduate hires on software engineering best practices
 * Made hardware compatibility improvements to the Linux kernel ATM driver
 * Major contributor of enterprise features to the Bugzilla project
-* Deployed, integrated, and managed source code management systems.
-Performed a massive data migration from legacy services
+* Created a circuit-switched network processor test system
 * Devised new product testing and automation processes
 * Acted in an advisory role to the IT department for network security and server architecture issues